GuieMigi/RugbyScoringApp/README.md

 # RugbyScoringApp
-Project #2 for the Udacity Google Android Scholarship
+Project #2 for the Udacity Google Nanodegree and project #2 for the Udacity Google Android Scholarship